 For different machines the procedure is the same, but files need to be copied and

-to corresponding hosts names.
+change 'localhost' to corresponding hosts names.

 Configure InGrid to use created certificates.